jochumdev/microlobby/README.md

 ## Basic Architecture

-It's written in Golang by using [go-micro.dev/v4](https://go-micro.dev) for simplicity Transport, Registry and Broker is done over NATS.
+It's written in Golang by using [go-micro.dev/v4](https://go-micro.dev) for simplicity.
+Transport, Registry and Broker is done over NATS.

-See this draw.io draw for the Architecture:
+The draw.io flowchart for the Architecture:
 ![Micro Service Architecture](/docs/micro-service-architecture.png)

 ## Services

 ### http_proxy

-A very simple Proxy to MicroServices which register routes with it:
+A very simple Proxy to MicroServices.
+They have to register routes with it:

 - Auth Service
 - Lobby Service